 The families said that Shafiei told them he was not allowed to meet with Bauer and Fattal immediately before or after the hearing but that he sat next to them in court and that they appeared to be in good health.
 Shafiei's access to the men has been limited throughout.

-The three Americans were hiking in northern Iraq near the Iranian border in July 2009 when Iranian forces took them
+The three Americans were hiking in northern Iraq near the Iranian border in July 2009 when Iranian forces took them into custody.
+Iranian officials have accused them of spying for the U.S., but the Americans and their families insist that it was an innocent hike and that the espionage charges are untrue.

 The case has highlighted ongoing tensions between the U.S. and Iranian governments over the Middle Eastern country's nuclear program.
 Iranian President Mahmoud Ahmadinejad has asked for leniency for the Americans but also has linked their plight to those of Iranian prisoners in the U.S., raising the possibility that Tehran wants to use the detainees as potential bargaining chips with Washington.